-- The Comically Serious: Agent Fleming remains dead serious and professional all throughout, even as he orders for unnecessary cavity searches, gets constantly outsmarted by the two dumbest people in the country, and insists that Prepositions Are Not to End Sentences With.
+- The Comically Serious: Flemming remains dead serious and professional all throughout, even as he orders for unnecessary cavity searches, gets constantly outsmarted by the two dumbest people in the country, and insists that Prepositions Are Not to End Sentences With.
 Being voiced by Robert Stack of Unsolved Mysteries fame certainly helps.

 - Continuity Nod: The only reference to their job at Burger World is in the Rob Zombie sequence.

 - Cool Old Lady: Beavis and Butt-Head literally have this opinion of an old woman they befriend on their plane to Vegas (and on the subsequent bus trip across the country) when they think all of her comments apply to a rich sexual history.
 Bonus points for being voiced by Cloris Leachman.

 - Crashing Dreams: The Dream Intro fades out as Beavis shakes Butt-Head violently.

 - Curse Cut Short:Pilot: "Get the hell out of the cockpit!"Butt-Head: "Huh huh huh, you said..."Pilot: "NOW!"